Refined height pairing: An elementary reduction

-Let $k$ be a perfect field; let $B$ be a smooth connected separated $k$-scheme of finite type with generic point $\eta=\Spec K$, and let $f:\sX\to B$ be a projective morphism, with $\sX$ smooth; let $f':X\to \eta$ be the generic fibre of $f$.
-We assume $X$ irreducible of dimension $d$, and $f'$ smooth.
+Let $K$ be a field.
+If $\car K=0$, every regular $K$-scheme $X$, separated of finite type, is smooth, so the intersection theory of \cite[Ch.
+8]{fulton} applies.
+Here we point out that this is also true in characteristic $p>0$: it will be needed in \S\S \ref{s4.2} ff.

-\begin{rque} Let $\sZ$ be the locus of non-smoothness of $f$.
-By assumption, $f(\sZ)$ is a proper closed subset of $B$, hence contains only finitely many points of $B^{(1)}$, the set of codimension $1$ points of $B$. \end{rque}
+We may assume $K$ to be finitely generated over its (perfect) subfield $k=\F_p$, and $X$ (regular) to be irreducible of dimension $d$.
+We may find a smooth connected separated $k$-scheme $B$ of finite type with generic point $\eta=\Spec K$, and a dominant morphism $f:\sX\to B$ with $\sX$ $k$-smooth, of generic fibre $X$.
+We have the intersection pairing of \cite[\S 8.1]{fulton}: for $i,r\ge 0$,